BillyFrcs/BF/README.md

 ## TL;DR

-This template website is originally created by this dude [Soumyajit4419](https://github.com/soumyajit4419/)
+This template website was originally created by this dude [Soumyajit4419](https://github.com/soumyajit4419/)